arancauchi/dark-past/tromelin.md

 Not after the people who kept a fire burning for fifteen years.

+Not after Semiavou.
 Not after the women who outlasted everyone.

 After the man who finally showed up.